-In a time when division seems to be lurking on every corner, I believe we need to seek a deeper understanding of what the bible says about unity, especially within the church.
+We are living in a time when division seems to be waiting around every corner.
+I believe we need to seek a deeper understanding of what the bible says about unity, especially within the church.
 I’m fully convinced that this is a crucial component in our ambition to effectively bring glory to God.

-Here are some principles and verses about unity and working together as the body of Christ.
+Here are some important biblical principles and Bible verses about unity and working together as the body of Christ.

 When considering biblical unity, there is a passage in Ephesians 4 that comes to mind.